-James W. Dabney is co-head of the firm’s Intellectual Property and Technology practice group.
-He specializes in contentious matters involving patents and other forms of intellectual property.
+James W. Dabney is the former head of the firm’s Intellectual Property and Technology practice group.
+He specialized in contentious matters involving patents and other forms of intellectual property.
 Jim is also an Adjunct Professor of Law at Cornell Law School and a Life Member of the American Law Institute.

 Adjunct Professor of Law, Cornell Law School